My Favorite Year: Reception

 My Favorite Year opened in theaters on October 1, 1982, to $2,400,696 (#3, behind An Officer and a Gentlemen's 11th weekend and E.T. the Extra-Terrestrial's 18th).

 In a contemporary review for The New York Times, critic Janet Maslin called My Favorite Year "a funny and good-natured comedy" and wrote that director Richard Benjamin "works in a steady, affable style that is occasionally inspired, always snappy and never less than amusing."
+On their movie review television program movie critics Gene Siskel and Roger Ebert both gave praise to My Favorite Year.
+Siskel called it "A wonderful little film full of big laughs and great nostalgia for TV's golden age" while Ebert, in agreement added, " It was directed by Richard Benjamin, and it was directed well.
+It was a very, very funny movie.
+The physical comedy in this movie is just as good as the verbal comedy.
+It's good from beginning to end."
+Michael Sragow of Rolling Stone had praise for the movie's director Richard Benjamin, and its cast, saying, "Director Richard Benjamin gets the most out of the script and the actors in almost every instance; it’s refreshing to see a small-scale movie that’s full to the brim with funny people."

-The film holds a 96% "fresh" rating with review aggregator Rotten Tomatoes based on 28 reviews with the consensus: "My Favorite Year is a joyful ode to the early days of television, carried with a deft touch and Peter O'Toole's uproariously funny performance."
+On Rotten Tomatoes the film has a 97% rating based on 30 reviews.
+The site's consensus states: "My Favorite Year is a joyful ode to the early days of television, carried with a deft touch and Peter O'Toole's uproariously funny performance."
+On Metacritic it has a score of 62% based on reviews from 14 critics, indicating "generally favorable reviews".

+Accolades

-Musical
+Musical adaptation

 Lainie Kazan was the only member of the cast to reprise her film role for the 1992 Broadway musical version of My Favorite Year, in which Alan Swann was portrayed by Tim Curry and Alice Miller by Andrea Martin.
 All three were nominated for Tony Awards for their performances, with Martin winning her category.